LeWeeky/ClappyDocs/docs/clappybot/modules/intro.md

 For example, the /kick, /ban and /mute commands could be grouped together in a module called ‘Moderation’.

 Another example: imagine a panel (embed) with a ‘contact staff’ button, which opens a new channel with just you and the staff.
-This is what is usually called a ‘ticket module’, which makes it easy to contact a server's staff in a private room.
+This is what is usually called a ‘ticket module’, which makes it easy to contact a server's staff in a private channel.

 ## ⚠️ Requirements